Lunar precession

 Lunar precession is a term used for three different precession motions related to the Moon.
 First, it can refer to change in orientation of the lunar rotational axis with respect to a reference plane, following the normal rules of precession followed by spinning objects.

-In addition, the orbit of the Moon undergoes two important types of precessional motion: apsidal and nodal.
+In addition, the orbit of the Moon undergoes two further types of precessional motion: apsidal and nodal.

 Axial precession

 The rotational axis of the Moon also undergoes precession.
 Since the Moon's axial tilt is only 1.5° with respect to the ecliptic (the plane of Earth's orbit around the Sun), this effect is small.
 Once every 18.6 years, the lunar north pole describes a small circle around a point in the constellation Draco, while correspondingly, the lunar south pole describes a small circle around a point in the constellation Dorado.
 Similar to Earth, the Moon's axial precession is westwards - whereas Apsidal precession is in the same direction as the rotation (meaning apsidal precession is eastward).